-Hoppin’ John: A New Year’s Tradition
+Hoppin John: A New Year’s Tradition

 Holidays, and the traditions we associate with them, allow us to slow down and take a break from the “real world.”
 Some people I know wouldn’t ever have time on their constantly busy schedules for family if it weren’t for traditions.

-And for my unapologetically Southern family, Hoppin’ John at New Year’s is one of those traditions we don’t ever miss.
+On the other hand, New Year’s is super easy to plan for.
 I am the kind of person that loves when things are laid out for me.
-Unlike other holidays, I know what I’m cooking and what I’ll be doing on New Year’s Day—Hoppin’ John, playing games, reflecting on the past year and the one ahead of us, new and filled with opportunities.
+Unlike with other holidays, I know just what I’ll be doing on New Year’s Day: playing games, reflecting on the past year, and looking forward to the one ahead of us, new and filled with opportunities.

 One other reason that I just love celebrating our New Year’s tradition is that I get to go straight out to the garden and pull up the fresh collards to be cooked that day as well as the onions, and I get to use the dried beans that I stored from our summer harvest.